REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 guardians shall not be subject to unreasonable limitations [

-procedures, other applicable regulations, or by order of a court.
+written procedures, other applicable regulations, or by order of a court.

 B. Residents shall be permitted reasonable visiting privileges, consistent with written procedures, that take into account (i) the need for security and order, (ii) the behavior of the residents and visitors, (iii) the importance of helping the resident maintain strong family and community ties, and (iv) whenever possible, flexible visiting hours.